Physical Therapy

 Depending on the particular needs of a patient, physical therapists may also “mobilize” or “manipulate” a joint (that is, perform certain types of movements at the end of your range of motion) or perform certain soft tissue techniques to muscles to promote proper movement and function.

-• Abdominal Adhesions/ Pain
+• Abdominal Adhesions or Pain

-• Back Pain
+• Pelvic Pain and Pressure

 • Bladder Dysfunction